While there is no direct formula to get the word count in Google Sheets, you can easily get it by using a combination of a few functions.

-Although using a formula to get the word count is not as convenient as the in-built feature in Google Docs, the formulas are pretty straight forward and even allow a lot of customization (examples covered later in this tutorial)
+To get the word count in Google Sheets, use a formula.
+Although using a formula to get the word count is not as convenient as the in-built feature in Google Docs, the formulas are pretty straightforward and even allow a lot of customization (examples covered later in this tutorial)

-Get the Total Word Count in a Cell
+Get the Google Sheets Word Count for Each Cell

-Suppose you have a dataset as shown below and you want to get the word count in each.
+Suppose you have a dataset as shown below and you want to get the word count in each cell.

 The following formula will give you the word count: